029aman/-Weather-Extension/README.md

 # -Weather_Extension
-A chrome Extension that fetches Weather Update of current
+A chrome Extension that fetches Weather Update.